NelsonOnuwa/DataWrangling/README.md

 Data

-Data is a collection of raw facts and figures that we need to process to extract meaning or information.
-Data is nothing unless it is processed or aligned in some context, when data is structured and organized, it results in information.
+Data is a collection of raw facts and figures that we need to process to extract meaning or information Data can be any number (0 to 9), characters (A to Z, a to z), text, words, statements, special characters (*, /, @, #, etc), pictures, sound, or videos that are context less, meaning little or nothing to a human being.

+For Example: Will Turner, 48, link down, blue, junior, ocean, street

+The data is raw and there is no meaning to it but if we organize this data:

+Will tuner

+H.no - 48, blue ocean,

+Link down street,

+Now, this looks like an Address of the person named Will Turner.
+Whereas, in the above example it is impossible to make out the meaning of the words.

+Data is nothing unless it is processed or is aligned in some context.
+The data when structured and organized (when the data is processed in some manner) results in Information.

+Information is “ processed data that is organized, structured or presented in a given context so that the data deliver some logical meaning that may be further utilized in decision making”.

+Data is something that you can consider as a low level of knowledge where you have some scattered, uncategorized, unorganized entities that do not really mean anything.
+Whereas Information is the second level of knowledge, where you wire up the data and assign it some context so, the data becomes meaningful.

+Data Format

 There are the four (4) data formats commonly seen in data processing, they include structured, semi structures, quasi-structured and unstructured data format.

+Structured data is highly organized, easily accessible and retrievable from where it is stored.
+It is machine-readable.

+Semi structured data is partially organized and difficult to retrieve.
+HTML, XML and other markup languages are examples of semi-structured data.

+Quasi-structured data involves specifically textual data that has a temporal state and having erratic data formats.
+Data streams on a social media page or clickstream data from Google searches are examples of quasi-structured data.

+Unstructured data is not organized, it is difficult to access and to retrieve from where it is stored.
+Data from social media posts, emails, and chats are examples of unstructured data.
+Unstructured data could be stored using XML, JSON, or CSV file formats and It is human-readable.

+Data Types

 String, Integers, float and boolean are some common examples of data type.

 Big Data